-The roots of environmental education organization in Arizona began informally in the 1970’s as the Arizona Association for Learning in and about the Environment (AALE).
+The roots of environmental education in Arizona began informally in the 1970s as the Arizona Association for Learning in and about the Environment (AALE).
 In 1980, AALE officially registered as a 501(c) (3) non-profit organization.
-From its beginning, AALE worked to advance environmental literacy within Arizona and provide support in the form of professional development for environmental educators across the state.
-AALE accomplished much of its work through a series of educational conferences and planning sessions to increase the level of excellence in teaching methods in environmental education (EE).
+From its beginning, AALE worked to advance environmental literacy within Arizona and provide support in the form of professional development for environmental educators across the entire state.
+AALE accomplished much of its work through a series of educational conferences and planning sessions which increased the level of excellence in teaching methods in environmental education (EE).

-In 2000, AALE renamed itself the Arizona Association for Environmental Education (AAEE) and reshaped its vision to strengthen its place as a leader in advancing EE throughout the state.
-At this time a Board of Directors was established and plans began to create the first EE online resource for Arizona educators began.
-While developing the website, AAEE continued to host professional development opportunities in the form of statewide conferences and regional workshops.
+In 2000, AALE rebranded as the Arizona Association for Environmental Education (AAEE), and reshaped its vision to strengthen its place as a leader in advancing environmental education throughout the state of Arizona.
+A Board of Directors was established, and the organization created the first online library of resources for environmental educators in the state.
+While developing the website, AAEE continued to host professional development opportunities in the form of statewide conferences and collaborative regional workshops.

-Today, AAEE has established its leadership role through a variety of projects that extend beyond conferences and workshops.
-In 2009, we brought together the best and brightest in EE to begin plans for a statewide environmental literacy plan that establishes a framework for quality EE to be integrated into all primary and secondary schools.
-This plan will be carried forth through the adoption of the AAEE initiated Arizona Framework for Environmental Concepts and Themes (AFECT) which correlates EE concepts with the Arizona State Academic Standards.
-The Arizona Department of Education plans to promote these crosswalks as AAEE completes student environmental literacy surveys to assess the relationship between EE and academic achievement through data collection and analysis.
+In 2009, AAEE brought together the best and brightest in the field to begin plans for a statewide environmental literacy plan that will establish a framework for quality environmental education to be integrated into primary and secondary schools.
+This plan will be executed by adopting the Arizona Framework for Environmental Concepts and Themes (AFECT), which correlates environmental education concepts with the Arizona State Academic Standards.